Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Introduction

 In more recent approaches, causality and directed acyclic graph (DAG) representations have proved fruitful for studying instrumental variables for i.i.d.\ data \citep{pearl2009causality, hernan2006instruments,didelez2010assumptions}. \citet{brito2002generalized} proposed `generalized IV', a graphical framework that enlarges the class of graphical models, in which IV methods can be used to identify causal effects.
 Similarly, `conditional IV' \citep{pearl2009causality} relaxes the assumptions of IV by considering a conditional moment equation \citep[see also][]{henckel2021graphical}.
+Moreover, \citet{kang2016instrumental} demonstrate that identification and consistent estimation are possible when at least half of the instruments are valid, even without knowing which ones are invalid.